 - See the current Operating Ground Rules and other forest management standards and guidelines.

 Stewardship reports describe the monitoring program and how well the objectives of the forest management plan are met.
 Stewardship reports are required every 5 years.

 Members of the general public and Indigenous communities have opportunities to be involved during forest management planning.
 FMA holders are required to follow the Government of Alberta's Indigenous Consultation Policies and Guidelines, as well as consult with the general public during the development of forest management plans.
 Indigenous communities are also consulted on the general development plans.
 As well, the general development plans, final harvest plans and annual operating plans are made available for public review on an annual basis.

 Public consultation can include public advisory committees, town hall meetings, open houses within the community, presentations and information on the forest tenure holder's website.
 For more information, see:

 From time to time, Alberta prepares strategic land use plans such as Regional Sustainable Development Strategies or the Land-use Framework, regional plans that address the integration of resource uses.
 Existing land use plans take precedence over forest management plans (FMPs) and provide strategic direction that shall be honoured in the FMPs.
 The direction may be through zoning, which limits activities in various zones, or by setting values, objectives, indicators or targets to be implemented.

-Where strategic land use plans are approved after a FMP has been approved, Alberta and the organization shall discuss implementation of the strategic land use plan, and Alberta may require the FMP to be amended.
+Where strategic land use plans are approved after an FMP has been approved, Alberta and the organization shall discuss implementation of the strategic land use plan, and Alberta may require the FMP to be amended.
+For more information, see: